 Students are responsible for researching the most up-to-date immigration requirements and arranging all immigration documents.

-During the semester prior to the start of the program, the SIS Office of International Program Development conducts a mandatory pre-departure meeting.
+During the semester prior to the start of the program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, health, and cross-cultural issues.
 RU also holds an orientation for students at the beginning of the semester.

 Complete and submit the RU application to the SIS Office of International Programs (OIP) by the specified deadline for the semester in which you intend to study abroad.
 Applicants are required to submit a non-refundable $50 application fee.
 Payment details are included in the online application.
 Students may not apply directly to Ritsumeikan University.

 After all applications are received and reviewed, students will then be notified by e-mail from OIP with a decision regarding their nomination for study abroad.